-The data are needed on a quarterly basis to closely monitor U.S. international trade in transport services, especially in the current economic environment, when such trade is changing rapidly in size, variety, and complexity.
-The quality and accuracy of the ITAs and the NIPAs, which are quarterly accounts, are improved by conducting quarterly surveys.
-In addition to quarterly statistics, monthly estimates must be derived from these data for inclusion in the joint BEA-Census Bureau monthly news release on trade in goods and services.
-The quality of the monthly estimates would also be diminished if the data were collected less frequently.
+The data are needed on an annual basis to adequately monitor U.S. international trade in transport services, especially in the current economic environment, when such trade is changing rapidly in size, variety, and complexity.
+Statistics on exports and imports of transport services are published by BEA as part of the ITAs and NIPAs, which are compiled quarterly.
+In addition to these quarterly estimates, monthly estimates must be derived from these data for inclusion in the joint BEA-Census Bureau monthly news release on trade in goods and services.
+The quality of these quarterly and monthly estimates would be diminished if the data were collected less frequently.

-Quarterly surveys also provide more accurate and timely current information on U.S. trade in transport services for use in connection with trade policy and promotion and for other economic uses.
+The survey also provides more accurate and timely current information on U.S. trade in transport services for use in connection with trade policy and promotion and for other economic uses.